 FA is very rare, fewer than 100 cases have been reported to date.

 Newborns are frequently microcephalic and may present with facial dysmorphisms.
 Severe encephalopathy manifests with poor feeding, failure to thrive, hypotonia, lethargy and epileptic seizures.
 In the most severe cases APGAR scores are low immediately following birth, and bradycardia and respiratory failure may follow.
 Most children do not achieve visual fixation and are unable to speak or walk.
-Less severely affected individuals survive beyond childhood, most nonetheless displaying significant cognitive impairment.
+Less severely affected individuals survive beyond childhood, most nonetheless displaying moderate cognitive impairment.
 Some patients have been reported to present with only moderate cognitive deficits.
 An increased risk of certain tumors has also been reported, in particular familial leiomyomatosis (see this term).

 FA is caused by mutations in the FH gene (1q42.1) encoding fumarate hydratase, an enzyme that catalyzes the transformation of fumarate into malate in the Krebs cycle.
 Complete deletions of FH have been reported to be fatal, whereas more mildly affected individuals retain some residual enzymatic activity.